johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-09-03 "Four Thousand Weeks: Time Management for Mortals" by Oliver Burkeman

+"The most effective way to sap distraction of its power is just to stop expecting things to be otherwise - to accept that this unpleasantness is simply what it feels like for finite humans to commit ourselves to the kinds of demanding and valuable tasks that force us to confront our limited control over how our lives unfold."

+--- 2022-09-03 "Four Thousand Weeks: Time Management for Mortals" by Oliver Burkeman

-"The most fundamental thing we fail to appreciate about the world, Heidegger asserts in his magnum opus, Being and Time, is how bafflingly astonishing it is that it’s there at all—the fact that there is anything rather than nothing."
+"The most fundamental thing we fail to appreciate about the world, Heidegger asserts in his magnum opus, Being and Time, is how bafflingly astonishing it is that it's there at all—the fact that there is anything rather than nothing."

 --- 2022-09-03 "Four Thousand Weeks: Time Management for Mortals" by Oliver Burkeman